Community Health Worker Training

 Cost

-• This 16-week certification training course is valued at more than $1300
+• This 16-week certificate training program is valued at more than $1500

-Throughout the 16-week certificate course, you’ll participate in topic discussions, engage in shadowing experiences, complete patient case reviews, and build a community resource binder that will serve as a toolkit for your work as a Community Health Worker.
-As part of this course, you’ll complete 60 hours of service or experiential learning related to your studies.
+Throughout the 16-week certificate training program, you’ll participate in topic discussions, engage in shadowing experiences, complete patient case reviews, and build a community resource portfolio that will serve as a toolkit for your work as a Pharmacy-Based Community Health Worker.
+As part of this course, you’ll complete 60 hours of experiential learning related to your studies.

 • Effectively communicate with patients